 And where there’s a mill, there’s a farm!
 You’ll find plenty of them along the Roaring Fork Motor Trail.

 The Ephraim Bales cabin, dating back to the 1890s, exemplifies the iconic “dog-trot” style of architecture.
-Two halves of the cabin connected by a sheltered breezeway, keeping it shady in summer and conserving heat in the winter.
+Two halves of the cabin are connected by a sheltered breezeway, keeping it shady in summer and conserving heat in the winter.
 Now that’s smart design!

 9. Ogle Place

-Speaking of smart design… have you heard of a tub mill?
+Speaking of intelligent design, have you heard of a tub mill?
 It’s like a personal grist mill, the size of a barrel, used on small farms where a giant water wheel isn’t necessary.
 An antique homestead called Ogle Place features the only functional tub mill left in the Smokies.
 You can find his tiny cabin on the banks of LeConte Creek.
 And yes, I mean tiny… his whole family lived in a structure the length of a modern school bus!